benhuson/wp-supersized/readme.txt

 5. General options/Size and position - Choose how the images will be displayed.
 6. General options/Components - Fine-tune the navigation controls for Supersized.
 7. General options/Flickr - Enter here the details of your Flickr account and the choice of Flickr images.
+8. General options/Picasa - Enter here the details of your Picasa account and the choice of Picasa images.
+9. General options/Smugmug - Enter here the details of your Smugmug account and the choice of Smugmug images.
+10. Example of selection of images in the post editor (individual selection for each post/page).

 == Other notes ==